Butler leads balanced Timberwolves past Suns 115-106 | Taiwan News

-PHOENIX (AP) — The scoring was balanced but there was no doubt who led the Minnesota Timberwolves over the Phoenix Suns.

-"Jimmy Butler was not going to let us lose that game," Timberwolves coach Tom Thibodeau said.
-"You can't say enough about what he has done for this team.
-He has changed everything for us."

-Butler scored 32 points to lead six Minnesota players in double figures and the Timberwolves never trailed in a 115-106 victory over the Suns on Saturday night.
+PHOENIX (AP) — Jimmy Butler scored 32 points to lead six Minnesota in double figures and the Timberwolves never trailed in a 115-106 victory over the Phoenix Suns on Saturday night.

-"I don't like to lose," Butler said.
-"I feel like I am in a rhythm right now.
-I feel like whenever we guard as a team we share the ball, but whenever I need to shoot it I have to.
-I've got to be prepared to play and make plays for everybody, including myself."

-Northwest Division-leading Minnesota has won three of four and six of eight and, at 20-13, is off to its best start after 33 games since opening 22-11 in 2003-04.

-The Suns cut a 22-point deficit to two late in the third quarter, but the Timberwolves used a 12-0 run to end the third and the start the fourth and held Phoenix off from there.
+The Suns cut what had been a 22-point deficit to two in the late third quarter but the Timberwolves used a 12-0 run to end the third and the start the fourth and held Phoenix off from there.

 T.J.
-Warren scored 24 points for the Suns in their ninth and probably final game before Devin Booker returns from injury.
-Troy Daniels added 18 for the Suns, going 6 of 12 on 3-pointers.
-Isaiah Canaan had 15 points and nine assists off the bench for Phoenix in just his fifth game joining the team.
+Warren scored 24 points for the Suns, in their ninth and probably final game before Devin Booker returns from injury.
+Troy Daniels added 18 for the Suns, including 6 of 12 3-pointers.
+Isaiah Cannon had 15 points and nine assists off the bench for Phoenix in just his fifth game joining the team.

 The Timberwolves, winners of four of five and six of their last eight, led by as many as 16 in the first quarter and 22 in the second.
 Minnesota was up 64-43 at the break.